heaganhenry/VidlyMVC/README.md

 # VidlyMVC
- A video rental app made with ASP.NET Core MVC
+A video rental app tutorial for a legacy version of ASP.NET that I'm porting forward